-Generally, any new language to be added by amendment to the codified portion of a bill or to uncodified Chapter law contained in a bill appears in BOLD, SMALL CAPS font.
-However, changes made to the purpose paragraph, function paragraphs, effective date, or other uncodified part of a bill appear in regular, unbolded type.
-Changes made to the sponsor line are shown in regular, bold type.
+Generally, any new language to be added by amendment to the codified portion of a bill or to uncodified Chapter law contained in a bill appears underscored in BOLD, SMALL CAPS font.
+However, changes made to the purpose paragraph, function paragraphs, effective date, or other uncodified part of a bill appear underscored in regular, unbolded type.
+Changes made to the sponsor line, short title, and article heading are shown underscored in regular, bold type.